openshift/managed-scripts/README.md

 ### Staging:

-The staging environment will use the latest main branch of the managed-scripts github repo.
+The staging environment is pinned to consume the main branch of the managed-scripts repository.

 ### Production: